julianlk522/FITM/README.md

 ## Todos

 In order of importance:
+    1. prevent "Just a moment..." auto summary
+    2. make sure that user summary is always used unless auto summary has more likes
+    3. use user summaries in tmap if they exist
-    1. refactors / purge duplicate code
+    4. refactors / purge duplicate code
-    2. More
+    5. More
+    6. NSFW tags
+        -hide from top / tmap unless you check a box or something
-    3. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    7. find some way to cache the stupid github.com/lestrrat-go/httpcc download
-    4. replace spellfix transactions with triggers
-    5. use user summaries in tmap if they exist
-    6. make sure global_cats_spellfix is synced
-        - e.g., "web dev" shows 1 result but seems to not actually have any...

 ### Features